enriquemorenotent/nextjs-frontend-starter-kit/README.md

 A Next.js front-end boilerplate showcasing user authentication and API integration.
 This project serves as a practical demonstration of a user-facing application, with features like user registration, login, profile management, and task handling.
 Built with Tailwind CSS, it provides a responsive and modern user interface.

+This frontend is designed to work seamlessly with the [express-jwt-starter-kit](https://github.com/enriquemorenotent/express-jwt-starter-kit) backend.

 ## Features

 - User authentication (login, registration, profile)